6.7: Practice (Chapter 6)

 6.2: Mean and Standard Deviation of Sampling Distributions

-- How do you calculate the mean and standard deviation of the sampling distribution for sample means?
+- How do you determine the mean and standard deviation of the sampling distribution for sample means?
+Write out the exact formulas and describe the process for using them.

 - A population has a mean of 120 and a standard deviation of 20.
 What would be the expected mean and standard error of the sample mean based on samples of size 25?